Cynthia Erivo addresses reactions to red carpet incident at Wicked: For Good premiere

 Key Facts

-- Erivo described the comments as reflecting an 'insidious' view of Black women.
+- Erivo described the public's reaction, including being called Grande's 'bodyguard', as reflecting racist stereotypes about Black women.

-- She stated that the reaction made her reconsider participating in Oscars campaigning.
+- She stated the incident and its aftermath made her reconsider participating in Oscar campaigning.

 What Happened